Eco-Friendly Screen Printing | Eco-Friendly Custom Printed T-Shirts

 - All cleaning materials are eco-friendly using soybean and citrus based chemicals

-- Eco-friendly screen washes, openers, degreasers, and strippers
+- Eco-friendly screen printing washes, openers, degreasers, and strippers

 - Use of Pallet Paste instead of Aerosol Adhesives